jafingerhut/core.btree-vector/doc/intro.md

 current F's parent by 1, and we might hit this case again, but eventually at some ancestor of the current F we must hit a different case.

+When we are done traversing from F being the parent of a leaf node, all the way up to the root, we may still have a little bit more work to do.

 It is possible that the root node might have only one child remaining, even if we never hit case (split1), e.g. if we hit case (split4) for